traditionally dutch! Sinterklaas

 SINTERKLAAS VS SANTA CLAUS

-As you now know, Sinterklaas is based on Saint Nicolas and we celebrate Sinterklaas on the 5th of December and not with Christmas.
-However, Sinterklaas is part of the origin story of Santa Claus.
+As you now know, Sinterklaas is based on Saint Nicholas and is celebrated on 5 December rather than at Christmas.
+However, Sinterklaas also played an important role in the origin of Santa Claus.

-So Sinterklaas is not the same as Santa Claus, but you can clearly see similarities between Sinterklaas and Santa Claus traditions.
-What similarities have you noticed?
+What similarities between Sinterklaas and Santa Claus have you noticed?